 Dr. Purcell is the founding president of the Paediatric Sport and Exercise Medicine Section of the Canadian Paediatric Society (CPS) and served as president for 10 years.
 She is also the founding chair of the Pediatric Sport and Exercise Medicine Committee of the Canadian Academy of Sport and Exercise Medicine (CASEM).
 She has authored numerous journal articles, CPS position statements, textbook chapters and co-edited two pediatric sport medicine textbooks, The Adolescent Athlete (2007) and Injury in Youth Sports: Epidemiology, Treatment and Prevention (2015).

-Dr. Laura Purcell is now accepting patients under the age of 18 years with sport-related injuries at the Grand River Sport Medicine Centre at 700 Strasburg Road.
-She will see pediatric patients with any musculoskeletal injury except acute fractures.
+Dr. Laura Purcell is accepting patients under the age of 18 years with sport-related injuries at the Grand River Sport Medicine Centre at 40 George St N. She will see pediatric patients with any musculoskeletal injury except acute fractures.